imDanoush/Unity-DirectInput/README.md

 # Installation

-This package requires the use of Unity's new Input System to ensure [com.unity.inputsystem](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/QuickStartGuide.html) is installed in the project.
+> Prerequisite: This package requires the use of Unity's new Input System to ensure [com.unity.inputsystem](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/QuickStartGuide.html) is installed in the project.
 Install it via the package manager:
-`Window -> Package Manager => Input System`
+`Window -> Package Manager => Input System`, Recommended only to activate and use this Input System.

 ## Installation Options: